achankf/CS349/A1/README.txt

-Before reading, set tabspace to 2
+Before reading, you might want to set tabspace to 2, and no text wrap.
 	In vim:
 		set ts=2
+		set nowrap

 Author: Alfred Chan
 Title: Readme for CS349 Assignment 1

+Installation:
+Compile the game
+	make

+Or compile and run the game at once with
+	make run

+If you cannot compile, then you might want to see troubleshooting below.
+Though, I have tested the compilation in the Ubuntu VM.

 Hints:
 	* while staying in the sky is safer, it also makes bomb more difficult to hit